riley-paul/personal-website/src/content/experience/baja-sae.md

 category: baja
 ---

-- Built single-seat off-road vehicle alongside a team of students to compete against over 100 other engineering schools in various dynamic events, including a four-hour endurance race
+- Built a single-seat off-road vehicle alongside a team of students to compete against over 100 other North American engineering schools in various dynamic events, including a four-hour endurance race.
+Travelled to USA 3 years in a row to compete

-- Devised creative solutions while adhering to strict criteria provided by the Society of Automotive Engineers
+- Exhibited strong problem solving ability and practical skills to devise creative solutions while adhering to strict criteria provided by the Society of Automotive Engineers

-- Exhibited strong problem solving ability and practical skills in designing and fabricating major components:
-  - New space-frame chassis more ergonomic and 40% lighter than previous version.
-Performed TIG welding for majority of structure
+- Developed entirely new space-frame chassis to be 40% lighter than previous version and more ergonomic.
+Personally performed the assembly and TIG welding fabrication

-  - New aluminum sheet metal seat - ergonomics tuned using iterative cardboard prototypes
+- Created entirely new aluminum sheet metal seat with ergonomics tuned through the use of iterative cardboard prototypes

-  - Revised rear suspension trailing links using cutting-edge generative design software - 30% lighter and more manufacturable
+- Revised rear suspension trailing links using cutting-edge generative design software to be 30% lighter and more manufacturable